olivierpons/interlock-new-challenges/readme.md

 ## Diary

-### 12-03-2022
+### 2022-03-12
 I worked this whole saturday afternoon to have a basic C working skeleton:
-- a list of "pieces"
+- a list of "blocks"
-- a "piece" is made of "parts"
+- a "block is made of "parts"
-- a "part" is a 3D cube + information saying if it's the base of the "piece" or a 3D cube with an *offset* from the base of the "piece"
+- a "part" is a 3D cube + information saying if it's the base of the "block" or a 3D cube with an *offset* from the base of the "block"

-This might sound complex for a game with pieces that have only 2 cubes, but organizing things like this, I will be able to have more than 2 cubes for one piece.
+This might sound complex for a game with blocks that have only 2 cubes, but organizing things like this, I will be able to have more than 2 cubes for one block.

 ### 2022-03-13
 I updated this [`readme.md`](./readme.md) to explain why I'm doing this (*and motivate myself!*).
-If you are interested, I will gladly answer (to guess my mail, it's
+If you are interested, I will gladly answer (to guess my mail, it's simple: take
-simple: take [my name from here](https://github.com/olivierpons/) and add "at gmail.com").
+[my name from here](https://github.com/olivierpons/) and add "at gmail.com").

-Entered the 12 pieces configuration in my `main.c` file.
+Entered the 12 blocks configuration in my `main.c` file.

 Made my code run under Linux, so I can use valgrind.